Juliana of the Netherlands: Later reign

 On 26 August 1976, a censored and toned-down yet devastating report on Prince Bernhard's activities was released to a shocked Dutch public.
 The prince resigned his various high-profile positions as a lieutenant admiral, a general, and an Inspector General of the Armed Forces.
 He resigned from his positions on the boards of many businesses, charities, the World Wildlife Fund, and other institutions.
 The prince also accepted that he would have to give up wearing his beloved uniforms.
 In return, the States-General accepted that there was to be no criminal prosecution.

 On her Silver Jubilee in 1973, Queen Juliana donated all of the money that had been raised by the National Silver Jubilee Committee to organizations for children in need throughout the world.
 She donated the gift from the nation which she received on her seventieth birthday, in 1979, to the "International Year of the Child".
-As a reigning European monarch, she was given supernumerary membership of the Order of the Garter as the 922nd inductee, with the rank of Stranger Lady, in 1958.
+As a reigning European monarch, she was given supernumerary membership of the British Order of the Garter as the 922nd inductee, with the rank of Stranger Lady Companion, in 1958.

 On 30 April 1980, her 71st birthday, Queen Juliana abdicated and her eldest daughter succeeded her.
 Juliana remained active in numerous charitable causes until well into her eighties.

 Queen Juliana was very attached to Monte Argentario, in Tuscany, a favorite place for the Dutch royal family for their summer holidays for more than 40 years.

 Illness and death

-From the mid-1990s, Juliana's health declined and she also suffered the progressive onset of dementia.
+From the mid-1990s, Juliana's health declined as she suffered the progressive onset of dementia.
 Juliana did not appear in public after this time.
 At the order of the Royal Family's doctors, Juliana was placed under 24-hour care.
 Prince Bernhard said in a television interview in 2001 that the former Queen was no longer able to recognise her family and that she had been suffering from Alzheimer's disease for several years.

-Juliana died in her sleep on 20 March 2004 at the age of 94, at Soestdijk Palace in Baarn from complications of pneumonia, seventy years to the day after her grandmother, Queen Emma.
+Juliana died in her sleep on 20 March 2004 at the age of 94, at Soestdijk Palace in Baarn, from complications of pneumonia, seventy years to the day after her grandmother, Queen Emma.
 She was embalmed, unlike her mother Wilhelmina, who chose not to be, and on 30 March 2004 interred beside her mother in the royal vaults under the Nieuwe Kerk in Delft.
 The memorial service made her ecumenical and often highly personal views on matters of religion public.
 The late Princess, a Pastor said in her sermon, was interested in all religions and in reincarnation.
 Juliana's husband Prince Bernhard died about nine months later aged 93, on 1 December 2004; his remains were placed next to hers.

 In 2009, an exhibition of portraits of Juliana, and objects from her life, was held at the Het Loo Palace to mark the centenary of her birth.